vanetoro/vanetoro.github.io/_posts/2018-08-28-what_happens_when_you_dont_like_your_project.markdown

 ---

-If you'vWhat happens when you don't like your project?

 If you read my previous posts, you know that I was almost completely done with my Rails Event Organizer App when I decided I hated it and wanted to do something else.
 Even after almost completing it, I wasn’t sure who the target audience would be or why anybody would want to use it over Facebook or a basic calendar.
 I know it's just a project but it felt useless and I was over it.

 Two weeks ago as I was putting the finishing touches on my project, making sure I had completed all the requirements, I remembered something my technical coach had mentioned - in JavaScript we were going to add to this project.
 At that moment I thought what could I possibly add to my boring and unusable project?
 Nothing at all came to mind.
 So I started thinking about what I could build that I would actually want to keep working on after passing the rails assessment.